uplink42/MassMailing/README.md

 PHPMailer library 5.0+ (earlier versions may work but I never tested)

 #How to use
+First you're going to have to create a database in your local MySQL server.
+Import the mailing2.sql file and you're good to go.
+Don't forget to change the /class/link.php file with your MySQL username and password:

+       $hostname = "localhost";
+       $username = "";
+       $password = "";
+       $database = "mailing2";

 1. Configure your e-mail server (address and port) in /pages/upload.php

     $mail->Host = '$yourservername';